daquioag/team-SAL/docs/customization.md

 6. Log in using your Github Account

-   Click "Authorize in GitHub" and it will ask you to log into GitHub.
+   Click **Authorize in GitHub** and it will ask you to log into GitHub.
-   Add in your GitHub log-in information and click on "Sign in".
+   Add in your GitHub log-in information and click on **Sign in**.

    >![addAccount](../assets/images/VSC-images/VSC_8.png)

    After logging in, and seeing the "You have been successfully authorized in GitHub" message, you can close the web browser.

    >![addAccount](../assets/images/VSC-images/VSC_16.png)

-##### You have succesfully added version ontrol to a project throught intelliJ.
+#### You have succesfully added version ontrol to a project throught intelliJ.
-##### The next Steps will show you how to Share an InteilliJ project to your Github.
+#### The next steps will show you how to share an InteilliJ project to your Github.

-Navtigate back to IntelliJ, and you will see the the "Share Project On GitHub" window in IntelliJ.
-You should see your GitHub account URL  in the text box labeled "Share by: "

----

 ## Share a Java Project to your Github
+Navtigate back to IntelliJ, and you will see the the *Share Project On GitHub* window in IntelliJ.
+To confirm that successfully added your GitHub account to your IntelliJ project, you have should see your GitHub account URL in the text labeled *Share by: *.
 1. Press the "Share" button in the  "Share Project On GitHub" window

    >![addAccount](../assets/images/VSC-images/VSC_9.png)